AdamIH1/Loan_Data_ETL_Approval_Prediction/README.md

-# Loan_Approval_Prediction
+# Loan_Data_ETL_Approval_Prediction

+ETL that gets data using Kaggle API, transforms features, and loads into a MySQL database table.

-Classification model that will determine loan approval
+Classification models that will determine loan approval